-Table 1: Systems used in the comparison experiment.
+Table 1.
+Systems used in the comparison experiments.

-The acoustic and language models we used to decode this data were taken from a preliminary ISL system for the final 2000 VM evaluation [11] without semitied covariances and feature space adaptation in the case of the German data and from a system trained on Broadcast News and English Verbmobil-II ("ESST") acoustics and a collection of text sources2 in the case of the "Read BN" and "Meeting" tasks.
+The acoustic and language models we used to decode this data were taken from a preliminary ISL system for the final 2000 VM evaluation [12] without semi-tied covariances and feature space adaptation in the case of the German data and from a system trained on Broadcast News and English Verbmobil-II ("ESST") acoustics and a collection of text sources in the case of the "Read BN" and "Meeting" tasks.
+All language models used in these experiments are standard Trigram LMs with a Kneser/Ney Backing off scheme.
 For the German system, we use 3300 context dependent acoustic models with 167k gaussians and 4000 models with 132k gaussians for the English system.
 A summary of the system characteristics is shown in table 1 and 2.
+The number of lm nodes in table 2 refer to the number of nodes of the compressed PPT, needed to compute the lookahead scores.